pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

     - rxmcst/s: number of multicast packets received per second.
 - System configuration: `sysctl -a`

-#### Node Configuration Information
+#### Node configuration information

-All nodes contain the active configuration of the current node, and no additional steps are required to get the configuration information.
+All nodes contain the effective configuration for the current node, and no additional steps are required to get the configuration information.

-#### Node Log Information
+#### Node log information

-The logs generated by TiDB/TiKV/PD are saved on their respective nodes, and no additional log collection components are deployed during TiDB cluster deployment, so there are the following problems in log retrieval:
+Currently, the logs generated by TiDB/TiKV/PD are saved on their respective nodes, and no additional log collection components are deployed during TiDB cluster deployment, so there are the following problems in log retrieval:

-- The logs are distributed on each node and need to be logged in to each node to search using keywords.
+- Logs are distributed on each node.
+You need to log in to each node to search using keywords.
-- The log files will be rotated every day, so we need to search multiple log files on a single node.
+- Log files are rotated every day, so we need to search among multiple log files even on a single node.
 - There is no easy way to combine logs of multiple nodes into a single file which sorted by the time.

-This proposal provides the following two ideas to solve the above problems:
+This proposal provides the following two solutions to the above problems:

 - Introduce a third-party log collection component to collect logs from all nodes
-    - Advantages: unified log management, logs can be saved for a long time, and easy to retrieve, and logs of multiple components can be sorted by time
+    - Advantages: with a unified log management mechanism, logs can be saved for a long time, and are easy to retrieve; logs of multiple components can be sorted  by time.
-    - Disadvantages: increasing the difficulty of cluster operation and maintenance, third-party components are not easy to integrate with TiDB SQL engine; the log collection tool collects the full amount of logs, and the collection process occupies various system resources (Disk IO, Network IO).
+    - Disadvantages: third-party components are not easy to integrate with TiDB SQL engine, which may increase the difficulty of cluster operation and maintenance; the log collection tool collects logs fully, so the collection process will take up system resources (Disk IO, Network IO).
 - Each node provides a log service.
 TiDB pushes the predicate to the log retrieval interface through the log service of each node, and directly merges the logs returned by each node.
-    - Advantages: does not introduce third-party components, and returns logs that have been filtered by the pushdown predicates, can easily be integrated with TiDB SQL and reuse SQL engine to filter, aggregation, and more.
+    - Advantages: no third-party component is introduced.
+Only logs that have been filtered by the pushdown predicates are returned; the implementation can easily be integrated with TiDB SQL and reuse SQL engine functions such as filter and aggregation.
-    - Disadvantages: If the log files are deleted in some nodes, the corresponding log cannot be retrieved
+    - Disadvantages: If the log files are deleted in some nodes, the corresponding log cannot be retrieved.

-This proposal uses the second way after trading off the above advantages and disadvantages.
+This proposal uses the second way after weighing in on the above advantages and disadvantages.
 That is, each node provides a log search service, and TiDB pushes the predicate in the log search SQL to each node.
-The semantics of the log search service is: search for local log files, and filter using predicates, and the matching results are returned.
+The semantics of the log search service is: search for local log files, and filter using predicates, and then return the matched results.

 The following are the predicates that the log interface needs to process:

-- `start_time`: The start time of the log retrieval (unix timestamp, in milliseconds).
+- `start_time`: start time of the log retrieval (Unix timestamp, in milliseconds).
 If there is no such predicate, the default is 0.
-- `end_time:` The start time of the log retrieval (unix timestamp, in milliseconds).
+- `end_time:`: end time of the log retrieval (Unix timestamp, in milliseconds).
 If there is no such predicate, the default is `int64::MAX`.
-- `pattern`: Such as SELECT * FROM tidb_cluster_log WHERE pattern LIKE "%gc%" in %gc% is the filtered keyword
+- `pattern`: filter pattern determined by the keyword.
+For example, `SELECT * FROM tidb_cluster_log` WHERE "%gc%" `%gc%` is the filtered keyword.
-- `level`: log level, can be selected as DEBUG / INFO / WARN / WARNING / TRACE / CRITICAL / ERROR
+- `level`: log level; can be selected as DEBUG/INFO/WARN/WARNING/TRACE/CRITICAL/ERROR
-- `limit`: The number of returning logs items, if not specified, is limited to 64k, preventing the log from being too large to occupy a large number of networks.
+- `limit`: the maximum of logs items to return, preventing the log from being too large and occupying a large bandwidth of the network..
+If not specified, the default limit is 64k.

-#### Node Performance Sampling Data
+#### Node performance sampling data

 In a TiDB cluster, when performance bottlenecks occur, we usually need a way to quickly locate the problem.
 The Flame Graph was invented by Brendan Gregg.
 Unlike other trace and profiling methods, Flame Graph looks at the time distribution in a global view, listing all possible call stacks from bottom to top.
 Other rendering methods generally only list a single call stack or a non-hierarchical time distribution.

 TiKV and TiDB currently have different ways of obtaining a flame graph and all of them rely on external tools.

-- TiKV retrieves the flame graph
+- TiKV retrieves the flame graph via:

     ```
     perf record -F 99 -p proc_pid -g -- sleep 60